khushalsolanki001/Gensyn-codeassist-guide/README.md

 # 5. Add current user to the docker group for non-root execution
 sudo usermod -aG docker "$USER"

 echo "--- Docker installation complete.
-It is highly recommended to close your SSH session and reconnect to apply the user group changes! ---"
+It is highly recommended to close your SSH session and reconnect to apply user group changes! ---"
 1.2.
-Install UV and Clone Repository
-These commands set up the project environment.
+Install UV, Clone Repository, and Configure Ports These commands set up the project environment and prepare the configuration files for port 3001.

 ➡️ Copy and paste the entire block below into your VPS terminal:

+Bash

 # 1. Start a persistent screen session
 screen -S codeassist